bparanj/crystal/computer/electronics/design/electric-vs-electro-static.md

 - Electrostatics is used in scenarios involving stationary charges, like capacitors or electrostatic precipitators.
 - General electric field theory is needed for understanding electromagnetic waves, antennas, and other dynamic electromagnetic phenomena.

-Understanding this distinction is crucial for correctly analyzing and applying electromagnetic principles in various contexts, from simple electrostatic problems to complex electromagnetic systems.
+Understanding this distinction is important for correctly analyzing and applying electromagnetic principles in various contexts, from simple electrostatic problems to complex electromagnetic systems.

 # Experiments to Illustrate Differences Between Electrostatic and General Electric Fields